yichenwang0/respiratory_pathogen_infohub/README.md

 **3. Visit the corresponding NCBI GenBank reference sequence page by clicking the highlighted accession number.
 (Optional)**

 ## Requirements
+### Deployment Options ###
-The Respiratory Pathogen Information Hub is currently deployed on the bfx3.aap.jhu.edu server.
+- **Online Access**: The Respiratory Pathogen Information Hub is currently deployed on the bfx3.aap.jhu.edu server.
 To access the application online, you need to be connected to the JHU Network or VPN.
-Once connected to the JHU network or VPN, you can access the application using the following link: http://bfx3.aap.jhu.edu/ywang833/final/respiratory_pathogen_infohub.html
+Once connected to the JHU network or VPN, you can access the application using the following link: [Respiratory Pathogen Information Hub](http://bfx3.aap.jhu.edu/ywang833/final/respiratory_pathogen_infohub.html) A stable internet connection is recommended for seamless usage.
+- **Self-Deployment**: You can clone this GitHub repository to another web server that is capable of serving Python CGI files.
+Execute the `database_setup.sql` script in a MySQL server to set up the required database schema.
+Run the `extract.py` script with the path to each GenBank file and its corresponding `pathogen_id` to finish populating the tables.
+Make sure to modify the MySQL connector in the Python CGI scripts accordingly.
+### Hardware Recommendations ###
+For optimal performance, the following hardware specifications are recommended:
+- **Memory**: At least 2 GB of RAM.
+- **CPU**: A clock speed of at least 2.5 GHz.

 ## File Descriptions